Omar8345/hashnode-blogs-backup/cl6jefsbf0b7ixvnvhea7fgiv.md

   const prisma = new PrismaClient()
 ```

-After creating the *Prisma* client, let's use it to check if a record in our **model** matches with the credentials sent in a JSON request which will be sent from our *CLI*, so we use `findFirst` to check for a matching record and don't worry, as long as the username is unique with the help of `@unique`, same passwords but for different accounts won't effect, so after checking for a matching record, we either get `null` for the value of `account` because there is no such record matching, so we use an condition to return a response in JSON telling that there is an error authenticating the user, and otherwise, we will get the record details including `id`, `username`, `password` in `account`, but we don't need all of this, so we return a response in JSON with a message telling that authentication was successful and we provide the `username` which has been successfully authorized for confirmation:
+After creating the *Prisma* client, let's use it to check if a record in our **model** matches with the credentials sent in a JSON request which will be sent from our *CLI*, so we use `findFirst` to check for a matching record and don't worry, as long as the username is unique with the help of `@unique`, same passwords but for different accounts won't effect, so after checking for a matching record, we either get `null` for the value of `account` because there is no such record matching, so we use a condition to return a response in JSON telling that there is an error authenticating the user, and otherwise, we will get the record details including `id`, `username`, `password` in `account`, but we don't need all of this, so we return a response in JSON with a message telling that authentication was successful and we provide the `username` which has been successfully authorized for confirmation:

 ```js
 const findAccount = async (username, password) => {